 Pillars of Peer Support

 Certified Peer Specialist Training and Certified Recovery Support Specialist Training

 The office coordinates the Alabama Certified Peer Specialist Training Program for individuals in recovery from mental illness and the Certified Recovery Support Specialist Training Program for individuals in recovery from substance use disorders.
-These trainings designed to prepare individuals; in recovery for employment as a Certified Peer Specialist in a mental health or substance abuse provider setting.
+These trainings are designed to prepare individuals; in recovery for employment as a Certified Peer Specialist in a mental health or substance abuse provider setting.

 The Respect Initiative is a relatively new program that trains individuals in recovery from mental illness and substance use disorders to tell their experiences with their illnesses and how they are rebuilding their lives.
-It is unique in that individuals learn how to take their often confusing and overwhelming experiences with their illness and recovery and hone in on what is important to them and what they would like others to know about their experiences into a 10 minute presentation.
+It is unique in that individuals learn how to take their often confusing and overwhelming experiences with their illness and recovery and hone in on what is important to them and what they would like others to know about their experiences into a 10-minute presentation.